plan4hub/yoda/docs/MANUAL.md

 All arguments may be supplied directly using the URL using default "parameter=<value>" notation with & between.
 The possible arguments are: owner, repolist, startdate, enddate, interval, labelfilter, labelsplit, other, title, user, token, count.

+The tool may also show the so-called ECT (Engineering Cycle Time).
+This is defined as the number of days between when work started on the issue and when it was close.
+The start date is aligned to the start of the milestone to which the issue is assigned or the start date of the issue - whichever is the latest.

 *Note*: The URL field repo is supported for backwards compatbility.

 *Note*: Dates (startdate, enddate) may also be specified as delta ref. current date.
 Example: startdate=-14  (set start date to 2 weeks ago) or startdate=-10m (set start date 10 month back).